 The Theatre of Regret: Literature, Art, and the Politics of Reconciliation in Canada.
 University of British Columbia Press

 I began writing this review the morning of May 27, 2021.
-Later that day, Tk’emlúps te Secwépemc First Nation Chief Rosanne Casimir announced that a preliminary ground survey had identified the bodies of 215 children buried in an unmarked grave on the site of the former Kamloops Indian Residential School run by the Catholic Diocese of Kamloops.
-Chief Casimir and other Indigenous leaders, community members, and scholars viewed the news as a devastating confirmation of crimes long acknowledged by Indigenous communities.
-Affirming the complex intergenerational trauma and grief evoked by the graves in Kamloops, Indigenous responses to Chief Casimir’s announcement also emphasized that this is an ongoing trauma and one that extends beyond the Kamloops School.
-Murray Sinclair, chair of the Truth and Reconciliation Commission, noted that there are likely many more burial sites at former Residential Schools across the country.
-The 2015 final report of the TRC estimated that upwards of 4,000 Indigenous children died while incarcerated in Residential Schools.
+Later that day, Tk’emlúps te Secwépemc First Nation Chief Rosanne Casimir announced that a preliminary ground survey had identified the bodies of 215 children buried in an unmarked grave on the site of the former Kamloops residential school run by the Catholic Diocese of Kamloops.
+Chief Casimir and other Indigenous leaders, community members, and scholars responded to the news as a devastating confirmation of crimes long acknowledged by Indigenous communities.
+Affirming the complex generational trauma and grief evoked by the graves in Kamloops, Indigenous responses to Chief Casimir’s announcement also emphasized that this is a still ongoing trauma and one that expands beyond the Kamloops school.
+Murray Sinclair, chair of the Truth and Reconciliation Commission of Canada (TRC), noted that there are likely many more burial sites at former residential schools across the country.
+The 2015 final report of the TRC estimated that upwards of four thousand Indigenous children died while incarcerated in residential schools.

-Gaertner presents the limitations of settler reconciliation most starkly in chapter three, where he analyzes Canadian state apologies for the Indian Residential School system alongside the empty apology of Thomas King’s Coyote character in Green Grass, Running Water.
-A key scene in the theatre of regret, former Prime Minister Stephen Harper’s 2008 apology—referred to by the Harper administration as a “Full Apology”—was offered as “a sorry that covers all ground, leaves no wound unhealed, and thus needs no further thought, conversation, or deliberation” (Gaertner 111).
-Gaertner argues that Harper’s apology, moving swiftly from an offer of apology to a request for its acceptance, did not leave adequate space for reflection or deliberation.
-Instead, it served settler-state interests by limiting responsibility in terms of isolating the Residential Schools as an anomalous rather than representative dimension of assimilative settler-colonial politics, and ascribing responsibility to schools rather than also holding individual perpetrators accountable.
-Or, in Coyote’s words, “Sorry, sorry, sorry, sorry” (qtd. in Gaertner 107).
+Gaertner presents the limitations of settler reconciliation most starkly in chapter 3, where he analyses Canadian state apologies for the Indian Residential School system alongside the empty apology of Thomas King’s Coyote character in Green Grass, Running Water.
+As a key scene in the theatre of regret, former Prime Minister Stephen Harper’s 2008 apology—referred to by the Harper administration as a “Full Apology”—was offered as “a sorry that covers all ground, leaves no wound unhealed, and thus needs no further thought, conversation, or deliberation” (111).
+Moving swiftly from offering the apology to requesting its acceptance, Gaertner argues that Harper’s apology did not leave adequate space for reflection or deliberation.
+Instead, the apology served settler state interests by limiting responsibility in terms of isolating the residential schools as an anomalous rather than representative dimension of assimilative settler-colonial politics, as well as ascribing responsibility to schools rather than also holding individual perpetrators accountable.
+Or, in Coyote’s words: “Sorry, sorry, sorry, sorry” (107).

-The other modes of reconciliation examined are also characterized by the substitution of performed apology for substantive political change, and by the expectation of swift and complete acceptance by Indigenous peoples.
-From limited acknowledgement of crimes and their ongoing impacts to the compensation calculus that characterizes settler approaches to redress and Christian ideologies of forgiveness, Gaertner demonstrates how state-centric reconciliation has been designed and enacted in ways that insulate the state from substantive reparation for harms, such as the return of land and compensation for lost access to resources that support Indigenous lifeways.
-Performances have material effects and Gaertner does not deny that the 2008 apology, the TRC, and other instances of settler reconciliation have been meaningful in different ways to Indigenous peoples.
-However, as the Indigenous authors he engages make clear, performance is limited and state performances in Canada have been offered as ways to close the discussion of colonization and move on, shutting down the need for further action.
-Summarizing the closed loop of the 2008 apology, Gaertner writes that “the apology was the action” (111).
+The other modes of reconciliation examined in the book are also characterized by the substitution of performed apology for substantive political change coupled with the expectation of swift and complete acceptance by Indigenous peoples.
+From limited acknowledgement of crimes and their ongoing impacts through to the compensation calculus that characterizes settler approaches to redress and Christian ideologies of forgiveness, Gaertner demonstrates how state-centric reconciliation has been designed and enacted in ways that insulate the state from substantive reparation for harms, such as the return of land and compensation for lost access to resources that support Indigenous lifeways.
+Performances have material effects and Gaertner does not deny that the 2008 apology, the TRC’s work, and other instances of settler reconciliation have been meaningful in different ways to Indigenous peoples.
+However, as the Indigenous authors he engages make clear, performance is a limited action and state performances in Canada have been offered as a way of closing the discussion of colonization and moving on, shutting down the need for further action.
+Summarizing the closed loop of the 2008 apology, Gaertner writes, “the apology was the action” (111).

-The Theatre of Regret will interest readers in literary studies, critical Indigenous studies, political science, and settler-colonial studies.
-Gaertner’s analysis shows what to expect of state-centered settler reconciliation: apologies, solicitations of quick forgiveness, desires to consume Indigenous pain, and the bolstering of colonial capital.
+The Theatre of Regret will be of interest to readers in literary studies, critical Indigenous studies, political science, and settler-colonial studies.
+Gaertner’s analysis shows what to expect of state-centred settler reconciliation: apologies, solicitations of quick forgiveness, desires to consume Indigenous pain, and the bolstering of colonial capital.
 In itself, this critique is an important tool for identifying state morality performances as they unfold.
-Further value lies in Gaertner’s articulation of what another model of Indigenous-led reconciliation could look like.
-Drawing from Indigenous literature and critical theory, he points readers to routes that diverge from settler-dominated reconciliation and would substantively acknowledge the ongoing impacts of Residential Schools and other ongoing acts of colonial violence, hold space for both testimony and its refusal, build time and space for the consideration of apologies, and, crucially, involve meaningful transfers of land and other resources required for the flourishing of Indigenous lifeways, economies, and cultures.
+A further value of the book lies in Gaertner’s articulation of what another model of Indigenous-led reconciliation could look like.
+Drawing from Indigenous literature and critical theory, Gaertner points readers to routes that diverge from settler-dominated reconciliation and which would substantively acknowledge the ongoing impacts of residential schools as well as other ongoing acts of colonial violence, would hold space for both testimony and its refusal, would build time and space for the consideration of apologies, and, crucially, would involve meaningful transfers of land and other resources required for the flourishing of Indigenous lifeways, economies, and cultures.

-As I finish this review on June 1, flags across the country have been lowered to half-mast.
-Perpetrators have been identified in many previous studies and reports on Residential Schools.
+As I finish this review on June 1, 2021, flags across the country have been lowered to half-mast.
+Perpetrators have been identified in many previous studies and reports on residential schools.
 More regrets for this “dark chapter” in Canada’s history have been expressed, but no one will be held to account.
 Trudeau has addressed the House of Commons: “Saying sorry for the tragedies of the past is not enough.”
-This performance of the limits of apology appears to be the limit of settler-state action.
+This performance of apology’s limits appears to be the limit of settler state action.
 It does not move beyond the theatre of regret.